Using Custom Searches in Content Station Aurora

 Note: Whether the users who use the link can see (all) files depends on the access rights that they have been given.

 The link for a Custom Search can also be copied from the list in the Search box by clicking the Share icon.
 A window will then appear in which the link can be copied.

 Figure: Clicking the Share link in the Search box list to access a window to copy the link from.

 When another user shares their Custom Search with you and you paste the link into your browser, you will see the Custom Search window appear.
 Click Save to add the Custom Search to your list in the Search box.

 How Custom Searches are stored

-Tip: To make sure that you do not loose your created Custom Searches while they are not yet stored on the server, you can save the URL as a bookmark in your Web browser.
+Tip: To make sure that you do not loose your created Custom Searches for these versions, you can save the URL as a bookmark in your Web browser.

 - 21 February 2018: Updated section 'How Custom Searches are stored' with information about Content Station 11.6 and higher.